You’re excited about your college career, but the biggest question facing you is this: How will I pay for it?

 Understand the difference between need-based and merit-based financial aid

-Merit-based and needs-based aid are different types of financial assistance, and it is crucial to understand the difference between the two.
+Merit-based and need-based aid are different types of financial assistance, and it is crucial to understand the difference between the two.

 Needs-based aid only takes into account the capability that you or your family have to pay the college tuition.
 You may be able to obtain need-based financial aid through federal or private student loans and grants.

 Merit-based aid is awarded based on academic performance and achievements as a student.
-The most common types of this aid are scholarships awarded through private institutions or school.
+The most common types of this aid are scholarships awarded through private institutions or schools.

 Needs-based aid generally comes in three primary forms, and understanding the differences will help to ensure that you are applying for the best aid for your specific circumstances.